Custom Configuration

 Configuration Architecture

-Core Configuration
+1. Core Configuration

 - Provides fallback variables to prevent compilation errors

-- Should not be modified by users
+- Should not be modified by users (will be overwritten during updates)

 - Your customization layer

-- Takes precedence over default configuration
+- Takes precedence over core configuration

 - Safe from updates and overwrites